wdporter/i-am-that-vuepress/23-discrimination-leads-to-detachment/readme.md

 **M:**&ensp;Because for the sake of pleasure you are committing many sins.
 And the fruits of sin are suffering and death.

 **Q:**&ensp;You say the world is of no use to us — only a tribulation.
 I feel it cannot be so.
 God is not such a fool.
 The world seems to me a big enterprise for bringing the potential into actual, matter into life, the unconscious into full awareness.
 To realise the supreme we need the experiënce of the opposites.
-Just as for building a temple we need stone and mortar, wood and iron, glass and tiles, so for making a man into a divine sage, a master of life and death, one needs the material of every experiënce.
+Just as for building a temple we need stone and mortar, wood and iron, glass and tiles, so for makeïng a man into a divine sage, a master of life and death, one needs the material of every experiënce.
 As a woman goes to the market, buys provisions of every sort, comes home, cooks, bakes and feeds her lord, so we bake ourselves nicely in the fire of life and feed our God.

 **M:**&ensp;Well, if you think so, act on it.
 Feed your God, by all means.